buswedg/windows-helpers/store-app-uninstaller/README.md

 1. Create a new 'config.json' file in the configs folder, with the applications you'd like to uninstall.

-2. Simply run 'run_windows_app_uninstaller.bat' and reference the filename (with extension) of the config file you created above.
+2. Simply run 'run_store_app_uninstaller.bat' and reference the filename (with extension) of the config file you created above.

 ## Note